-However, for certain AI systems, the AI Act reduces Member States' flexibility by indicating which authorities will have to serve as market surveillance authorities.
-First, for all high-risk AI systems covered by the legislation listed in Annex I.A (such as toys, lifts, etc.), the existing market surveillance authorities should also play the same role for the purposes of the AI Act.100 Second, specific authorities are explicitly designated by the AI Act to oversee certain high-risk systems listed in Annex III: for high-risk systems used by financial institutions regulated by Union financial services law (e.g. credit scoring systems used by banks), the market surveillance authority is the relevant national authority responsible for the financial supervision of those institutions (e.g. financial markets authority, national bank);101 similarly, for high-risk systems used for law enforcement purposes, border management and justice and democracy, the market surveillance authority must be the data protection authority.102
+However, for certain AI systems, the AI Act suggests which authorities could serve as market surveillance authorities.
+First, for all high-risk AI systems covered by the legislation listed in Annex I.A (such as toys, lifts, etc.), the existing market surveillance authorities could also play the same role for the purposes of the AI Act.
+Second, specific authorities are explicitly designated by the AI Act to oversee certain high-risk systems listed in Annex III: for high-risk systems used by financial institutions regulated by Union financial services law (e.g. credit scoring systems used by banks), the market surveillance authority is the relevant national authority responsible for the financial supervision of those institutions (e.g. financial markets authority, national bank); similarly, for high-risk systems used for law enforcement purposes, border management and justice and democracy, the market surveillance authority must be the data protection authority or any other authority designated pursuant to the same conditions laid down in articles 41-44 of the Directive (EU) 2016/680 (Law Enforcement Directive).